 Plans exist to set up a coordination body to coordinate the future further development of Germany's government cloud, with due regard for existing federal structures and reuse of these structures wherever possible.
 In particular, it is envisaged that this entity will be responsible for the cloud service portal, its development and its integration with the cloud locations, and for coordinating updates of the service catalogue - as a list of all the services offered within Germany's government cloud - by the cloud service providers.
-The coordination body obliges the cloud service provides to enforce the standards of Germany's government cloud.
-Furthermore, the coordination body is to monitor compliance with the defined standards.
-Details of the coordination body for Germany's government cloud can be found in Chapter 6.1. and in the task document for the coordination body.40
+The coordination body obliges the cloud service providers to enforce the standards of Germany's government cloud.
+In addition, it is envisaged that the coordination body will develop suitable processes to ensure compliance with the defined standards.
+Details of the coordination body for Germany's government cloud can be found in Chapter 6.1, in the task document for the coordination body45 and in the document "Governance of the Coordination Body for Germany's Government Cloud".46

 In the context of Germany's government cloud, the possibility of switching vendor and multicloud capability is guaranteed through standardisation of the requirements imposed on service providers.
 The technical and organisational standards set by Germany's government cloud are used for this purpose (the government cloud layer, see Figure 3), allowing standardised integration for as many service providers as possible, guaranteeing independence from vendors and OSS projects in keeping with the principle of digital sovereignty.
-External cloud vendors will be integrated via cloud integrators, meaning that, in future, software operators will be able to select the cloud location or external vendors for their solutions in a straightforward manner;41 if data from end customers or authorities are used, the latter are to be suitably involved in the decision-making process.
-The ultimate goal is to ensure that, when operating a cloud service, there is no difference (technically speaking) from the user's perspective between operation at a service provider for the public administration and operation by an external cloud vendor.
+External cloud providers will be integrated via cloud integrators.
+This means that, in future, software operators will be able to select the cloud location or external vendor for their solutions47 in a straightforward manner; if data from end customers or authorities are affected, then these stakeholders are to be suitably involved in the decision-making process.
+The ultimate goal is to ensure that, when operating a cloud service, there is no difference (technically speaking) from the user's perspective between operation by a service provider of public administration IT and operation by an external cloud provider.